dragonfly-science/dragonfly-website/content/news/2022-12-05-kyuhan-korea-trip/content.md

 <!--more-->

-The visit in August was his first for nearly 3 years.
+The visit was his first for nearly 3 years.
 Not only was it an opportunity to see his family again, but also to share his research in best-practice fisheries science.

-Kyuhan presented part of his PhD research at the annual meeting of [PICES](https://meetings.pices.int/).
+Kyuhan presented part of his PhD research at the annual meeting of [PICES](https://meetings.pices.int/) in late September.
 PICES is an intergovernmental science organisation that coordinates marine research in the North Pacific.
 Member countries include China, Japan, Russia, US, Canada and South Korea.
 This year the meeting was conveniently held in his hometown of Busan.